How Do I Sharpen My Pocket Knives as a Firefighter & Hunter?

 Method 2: Sharpen the Knife without a Sharpener

-Some of my pocket knives go unused for a couple of months and I use a guided system to sharpen them.
+Some of my EDC pocket knives go unused for a couple of months and I use a guided system to sharpen them.

 Each guided system comes with a different sharpening hone for different purposes.